God's Proven, Scriptural Recipe for a Great Harvest of Souls

-- Summary: We are “laborers together with God” (1 Corin.
-3:9) in God’s harvest.
-The Bible gives us simple, easily-followed instructions to participate with God in the planting and reaping of a great harvest of souls.
+- Summary: We are “laborers together with God” (1 Corinthians 3:9) in God’s harvest.
+The Scriptures give us simple, easily-followed instructions to participate with the Lord in the planting and reaping of an abundant harvest of souls.

 Matthew 13:8 Still other seed fell on good soil, where it produced a crop — a hundred, sixty or thirty times what was sown.

 - •• This is the godly desire of millions of Christians — to produce a crop, to bring forth a great harvest of souls for God.